DemigodsRPG/DemigodsRPG/README.md

 Platforms
 =========

-Currently, DGC only runs on servers implementng the Bukkit API.
+Currently, DG only runs on servers implementng the Bukkit API.
 We plan to port over to the new leading API once they have been established (probably Sponge).